gluestack/gluestack-ui/packages/unstyled/pin-input/README.md

 });
 ```

-## Customizing the input:
+## Customizing the pin-input:

-Default styling of all these components can be found in the components/core/input file.
-For reference, you can view the [source code](https://github.com/gluestack/gluestack-ui/blob/development/example/storybook/src/ui-components/Input/index.tsx) of the styled `input` components.
+Default styling of all these components can be found in the components/core/pin-input file.
+For reference, you can view the [source code](https://github.com/gluestack/gluestack-ui/blob/development/example/storybook/src/ui-components/PinInput/index.tsx) of the styled `pin-input` components.

 ```jsx
 import { View, TextInput } from 'react-native';